yaning-wu/yaning-wu.github.io/_pages/about.md

 You can learn more about my academic, professional, and creative background by exploring this site.
 If you'd like to discuss potential collaborations, make a suggestion, or talk about the weather, please get in touch via the sidebar links!

-Alternatively, if you're in Cambridge, come say hi at the Victor Phillip Dahdaleh Heart and Lung Research Institute ([HLRI](https://www.hlri.cam.ac.uk/){:target="_blank" rel="noopener"}) near Addenbrooke's Hospital!
+Alternatively, if you're in Cambridge, come say hi at the Victor Phillip Dahdaleh Heart and Lung Research Institute ([HLRI](https://www.hlri.cam.ac.uk/){:target="_blank" rel="noopener"}) near Addenbrooke's Hospital 😀

 <a class="twitter-timeline" data-theme="light" href="https://twitter.com/DonatingBetter?ref_src=twsrc%5Etfw">Tweets by DonatingBetter</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>